Frequently Asked Questions

 What is the timeline?

 Getting STAR bonds approved is a long process.
 Since the Kansas Department of Commerce approved the project in October 2016, the City closed on the sale of STAR bonds in March 2017.
 Construction began in fall 2017 and Field Station: Dinosaurs opened May 26, 2018.
-Rock Regional Hospital anticipated opening in 2019.
+Rock Regional Hospital opened in 2019.